agrc/gis.utah.gov/_posts/2021-11-09-utah-sgid-statewide-roads-data-layer-updates-11092021.md

 - **Washington County:** Obtained roads data on 10/20/2021.
 Previous update was on 09/03/2021.
 - **Weber County:** Obtained roads data on 10/26/2021.
 Previous update was on 08/06/2021.

-Note: This month's road update combines data updates from September and October for the folowing counties: Davis, Salt Lake, Utah, Washington, Weber.
+Note: This month's road update combines data updates from September and October for the following counties: Davis, Salt Lake, Utah, Washington, Weber.

 #### UDOT Route System